chaete/-/README.md

-# IMG Flip and Face Blurring with OpenCV
+# IMG Face Blurring with OpenCV
-#### -  Flipping and blurring an img by detecting faces using OpenCV and Python.
+#### - Blurring and intensity control of blur an img by detecting faces using OpenCV and Python.

  ---

-- #### **Project Overview: Face Recognition and Gaussian Blur Processing using OpenCV**
-  >This project focuses on utilizing OpenCV to detect faces in an image and applying Gaussian blur to achieve a smooth effect on the facial regions.
-The primary goal is to identify and locate faces in the user-provided image, subsequently enhancing the facial features by applying Gaussian blur.

-- #### **Features and Highlights**
-  >Face detection and position determination using OpenCV
-  >Application of Gaussian blur to achieve a smooth effect on facial features
-  >Additional functionality to rotate the facial regions, providing a creative twist to the visual effect

- - ### **Description and Purpose of this Project**
+ - ### **Description and purpose of this project**
-   > This project uses OpenCV and Python to detect faces in images and apply blur processing to the corresponding areas.
-It also goes through the process of flipping the face area and reinserting into the image.
-These functions can make it difficult to identify individuals, enhancing privacy and data stability.
-Therefore, it can be used to anonymize faces or protect sensitive information in images.
-This project provides information on face detection and various image processing, and presents a foundation for wider range of fields.
+> This project uses OpenCV and Python to detect faces in images and apply blur processing to those areas.
+In addition, we have added the ability to control the intensity of blur using shortcuts, as well as just blur processing.
+These functions make it difficult to identify people, which can increase privacy and data stability.
+Therefore, they can be used to anonymize faces or protect sensitive information in images.
+The project provides information on face detection and various image processing, and provides a foundation for a wider range of areas.

 - ### **Key Points**
   ##### 1. **Steps**
     > a.
 Import Image: Use OpenCV to import the target image.
+    >                  Convert the imported image to black and white (cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)).
     > b.
 Face detection: Use the Haar Cascade classifier to detect faces in images.
     > c.
 Blur processing: Apply Gaussian blur processing to the detected face area.
     > d.
 Flip: Flip the detected face area horizontally.